RiyalNotHim/AIGENT/README.md

-# 🤖 AIGENT – Desktop Virtual Assistant
+# 🤖 AIGENT – Desktop Virtual Assistant “AIGENT – The AI that works for you.”

 **AIGENT (Artificial Intelligence Guidance and Enhanced Network Technology)** is a smart virtual assistant inspired by JARVIS from Iron Man.
 It integrates **facial recognition**, **NLP**, **task automation**, and more to deliver an intelligent and interactive desktop experience.